xDE3PM/BWT-Uploader/README.md

 ## 📁 Category ID Reference

-Use the following Category ID when using the `--catagory` or `-c` argument:
+Use the following Category ID when using the `--catagory` or `-c` option:

 <details>
 <summary><strong>Click to expand full category list</strong>strong></summary>